demisto/content/Packs/VirusTotal/Integrations/VirusTotal_V3_Premium/README.md

 ## Fetch Incidents
 Fetch incidents will fetch livehunt notifications of the given ruleset or identifier.
-As an example, you can fetch incidents that created by CyberGate ruleset by using the "cybergate" tag.
+As an example, you can fetch incidents that were created by the CyberGate ruleset by using the "cybergate" tag.

 ## VirusTotal - Private API compatibility
-2 commands matches the commands in *VirusTotal - Private API* and therefore, it is recommended to use the new commands in *VirusTotal Premium - (API v3)*.
+The following 2 commands appear in both the *VirusTotal - Private API* and *VirusTotal Premium - (API v3)* integrations.
 - **vt-private-search-file**
 - **vt-private-download-file**
-For all other commands you should use the *VirusTotal - Private API* integration.
+ It is recommended to use these commands in the *VirusTotal Premium - (API v3)* integration.
+For all other commands, you should use the *VirusTotal - Private API* integration.

 ## Report commands alternatives / Enrichment
 To enrich indicators, you can use the *VirusTotal (API v3)* integration reputation commands.